Using EC2 Instances with a GUI#

 Setting a Password for Your Sessions#

-In order to connect to an Amazon DCV session, you must have a password set for your user on the EC2 instance.
+In order to connect to an Amazon DCV session, a password must be set for the user on the EC2 instance.
 This can be done with this command:

 sudo passwd $USER